Wietsevdv/GOAP_Research/README.md

 ## Trouble
 Today I should finish this research.
 But I have come to realize that using static actions & purpose might not be good.
 I need to carry data over to both preconditions & actions to chain them execute them properly
+### new base idea
+I have a new base idea which I will be implementing.
+I am taking a "completely" other approach/perspective this time.
+The AI itself will be a class that contains a character and a GOAP (actions, preconditions, consequences, path of action creation).
+The AI class will than be responsible for checking the world and itself.
+And then choosing which action it wants to do.
+It then passes this action and extra data for context to the GOAP so it can create a path of action for the brain to follow.
+I will make the brain store the actionPath (vector reference to GOAP)